TritonDataCenter/node-smartdc-auth/README.md

   - `keyId`: a String, fingerprint of the key to retrieve or find
   - `user`: a String, SDC login name to be used
   - `subuser`: an optional String, SDC sub-user login name
+  - `sshAgentOpts`: an optional Object, any additional options to pass through to the SSHAgent constructor (eg `timeout`)
-  - `algorithm`: an optional String, the signing algorithm to use.
+  - `algorithm`: DEPRECATED, an optional String, the signing algorithm to use.
                  If this does not match up with the algorithm of the key (once it is located), an Error will be thrown.

-  - `sshAgentOpts`: an optional Object, any additional options to pass through to the SSHAgent constructor (eg `timeout`)
+(The `algorithm` option is deprecated as its backwards-compatible behaviour is to apply only to keys that were found on disk, not in the SSH agent.
+If you have a compelling use case for a replacement for this option in future, please open an issue on this repo).

 The `keyId` fingerprint does not necessarily need to be the exact format (hex MD5) as sent to the server -- it can be in any fingerprint format supported